 “Whenever another woman in the VC world reaches out to me for advice, I always make time to talk with her.
 Women in our industry need to stick together.” – Stephanie Manning

 Erin Carpenter, Founder, Nude Barre

 The concept behind Nude Barre sparked from unfair and embarrassing industry rules Erin Carpenter faced as a young ballet dancer.
 When auditioning, Erin was asked to wear “nude” colored hosiery.
-After being unable to find a hosiery line in her exact skin tone and wearing beige colored hosiery instead, Erin was turned away from dance auditions, told she didn’t follow instructions.
+After being unable to find a hosiery line in her exact skin tone, she wore beige instead.
+But was turned away from dance auditions, told she didn’t follow instructions.
 After years of hand-dyeing tights and “pancaking” pointe shoes with makeup to match her skin tone, Erin had had enough.
 She had trained with the Dance Theater of Harlem, Alvin Ailey and the Knicks City Dancers, and nowhere in this time could she find hosiery to match her skin tone.